tshino/vscode-kb-macro/README.md

 If multiple keywords are specified in an `args.await` parameter, it means all of them are expected to happen.

-If a target command does not always reproduce the specified side effects, it is okay since the playback mechanism has a timeout which is 300 milliseconds.
+If a target command does not always reproduce the specified side effects, it is okay since the playback mechanism has a timeout, which is 300 milliseconds.

 ## How to use custom shortcut keys for recording and playback